 To determine which customer needs are unmet, you should survey customers in your market and ask them about the difficulty of getting the job done and satisfying their needs.
 This level difficulty is know as the Customer Effort Score, i.e. it quantifies how much effort it takes customers satisfy a need in the job.
 You can ask customers "how difficult is it to satisfy this need" and have them respond on a scale with five answers: (i) very difficult, (ii) difficult, (iii) neither difficult nor easy, (iv) easy, or (v) very easy.

 The percentage of customers who rate the need as difficult or very difficult is your customer effort score for the need.
-For example, if 97% of drivers say that determining the optimal sequence to make planned stops is difficult or very difficult, then you have a customer effort score of 86%.
+For example, if 86% of drivers say that determining the optimal sequence to make planned stops is difficult or very difficult, then you have a customer effort score of 86%.
 This means that 86% of customers in this segment struggle to get the job done fast and accurately.

 Example: An Unmet Need in "Get to a destination on time"